-Work Institute implemented an exit interview program which yielded over 4,000 completed interviews.
+Work Institute implemented an exit interview program with formerly employed high talent nurses which yielded over 4,000 completed interviews.
 Robust action plans were developed for the five specific hospital units with the highest turnover rates.

-- Decreased overall turnover as much as 70 percent
+- Decreased overall turnover as much as 70%

 - The reasons for leaving have changed from supervisor-driven to non-hospital-driven

 Commitment To Improvement

 As the recession of 2007-09 loomed, Cincinnati Children's Hospital and Medical Center (CCHMC) leaders found themselves with annual turnover rates of nursing-related staff that exceeded the U.S. average of 10.5% at nursing facilities.
 This high nurses turnover was placing stress on employees and the hospital.
 To gain real insight, CCHMC needed to go beyond the numerical ratings-based surveys and gather both quantitative and qualitative workforce intelligence.
 CCHMC supplemented its organization-wide engagement studies by adding a new exit interview program outsourced to a third party, Work Institute.